SSWConsulting/SSW.Rules.Content/rules/how-to-view-changes-made-to-a-sharepoint-page/rule.md

 ---
 If you find a mistake on a SharePoint page, you should find who made the change before you fix it.
 That way you can inform the person of their mistake.

-As long as you are using the Text Webpart (aka the Rich text editor), you can easily see the exact changes made in each version of the page - see the advantages of the Text Webpart in this rule: [Do you know why to use the Rich text editor over the Markdown editor?](https://www.ssw.com.au/rules/sharepoint-rich-text-markdown/)
+As long as you are using the Text Webpart (aka the Rich text editor), you can easily see the exact changes made in each version of the page.
+See the advantages of the Text Webpart in this rule: [Do you know why to use the Rich text editor over the Markdown editor?](https://www.ssw.com.au/rules/sharepoint-rich-text-markdown/)

 <!--endintro-->